-- The school will endeavour to use digital photographs, audio or video clips focusing on mainly group activities.
+- The school will endeavour to use digital photographs, audio or video clips that focus mainly on group activities.

 - The school website will avoid publishing the last name of individuals in a photograph.

-- Personal pupil information including home address and contact details will never be published on the school web pages.
+- Personal pupil information, including home address and contact details, will never be published on school web pages.